 Have you been charged with reckless driving or another traffic charge in Northern Virginia?
 If so a Fairfax traffic lawyer can help you understand the nature of the charge and fight aggressively to get it dismissed or reduced to a traffic infraction.
-Call today and schedule a consultation with a criminal defense attorney in Fairfax, Virginia.
+Call today and schedule a consultation with a criminal defense attorney.

 Getting a traffic ticket is something that almost every driver will face in his or her lifetime.
 Typically, a driver had no intention of breaking any traffic laws before he or she was pulled over.
 Simple inattention or distraction can cause a person to miss a traffic sign, drift above the speed limit, or perform some other traffic violation.

 Because of Virginia’s tough driving laws, what might result in a simple traffic ticket in another state may lead to a criminal charge for drivers pulled over in Fairfax.
 It is crucial that one consults with a Fairfax traffic lawyer immediately after their incident to fully understand the charges brought against them.

 If you are stopped and issued a citation or summons for a traffic violation, it is important to understand exactly what the allegation is.
 If the citation accuses you of reckless driving, understand that you have been charged with a Class 1 misdemeanor that carries the possibility of jail time and the record of a criminal conviction.

 A Fairfax traffic lawyer can help you fight a reckless driving charge or challenge an unfair ticket.
 Your attorney may also be able to appear in court on your behalf, saving you time and money.
 This is particularly helpful to out-of-state drivers snared by the strict traffic laws in Virginia.